 Peter Daymond, President, moved to Ickenham with his family in 1973.
 Loves Ickenham and still lives in the same house.
 Retired from British Airways in 1991.
 He served the Association as: Committee Member 1991-2; Vice Chairman Planning 1992-2000; Chairman 2000-07; Publicity Secretary 2007-11; President 2011-.
-He’s the Association representative on the Hillingdon Association of Residents Associations, London Green Belt Council, and Northolt Airport Consultative Group.
+He’s the Association representative on the Hillingdon Alliance of Residents Associations, London Green Belt Council, and Northolt Airport Consultative Group.

 Jill Dalton, Chairperson, was born in Ickenham, and became involved in the Residents’ Association at the Tesco planning appeal in 2006.
-Served the Committee as Minutes Secretary for some time, but was delighted to move to the role of Treasurer in 2009 and has held that position until the 2015 AGM, having taken on the role of Chairman in 2014.
+Served the Committee as Minutes Secretary for some time, but was delighted to move to the role of Treasurer in 2009 and held that position until the 2015 AGM, having taken on the role of Chairman in 2014.
 Has worked as a Chartered Accountant in London for 30 years, as well as helping to run the family farm.
 Also on the committee of the Ickenham Neighbourhood Forum – group writing a neighbourhood plan for the village.

 June Reyner, General Secretary, moved to Ickenham in 1995.
 Involvement with the association started as a road steward, then keeper of the membership records then Area steward South.
 Joined the Committee in 2006 becoming first Vice Chairman Development and then General Secretary in 2011.

 Ian Phillips, Treasurer, has been a resident of Ickenham since 1982.
 An accountant by training, now retired, he took up the position of Treasurer in 2015.
 In his “free time” he enjoys allotmenteering and scuba diving.